Donald Trump seeks to move New York criminal case to federal court - ExBulletin

 NEW YORK (AP) Donald Trump’s lawyers have asked a federal court to take control of his criminal case in New York.
 They argued Thursday that the former president cannot be tried in the state court where his landmark indictment was brought because the alleged conduct occurred while he was in office.

-In court documents, Trump’s lawyers said the criminal case involves significant federal issues, including alleged violations of federal election law.
-Federal officers, including former presidents, have the right to be tried in federal court for charges stemming from conduct committed while in office, the lawyers argued.
+In court papers, Trump’s lawyers said the criminal case involves significant federal issues, including alleged violations of federal election law.
+Federal officers, including former presidents, have the right to be tried in federal court for charges arising from conduct committed while in office,” the attorneys argued.

-Echoing Trumps claims his indictment is politically motivated, attorney Susan Necheles urged the federal court to exercise its protective jurisdiction and take the case to state court where Manhattan District Attorney Alvin Bragg , exercises regularly.
+Echoing Trump’s claims that his indictment is politically motivated, attorney Susan Necheles urged the federal court to exercise its protective jurisdiction and take the case to state court where Manhattan District Attorney, Alvin Bragg, exercises regularly.

 Such requests are rarely granted in criminal cases, although Trump’s request is unprecedented as he is the first former president ever charged with a crime.